ethanperitz/ethanperitz.github.io/cv.md

 <h2>
 Summary
 </h2>
 Passionate about puzzles, education, data science, and helping others.
 I am looking for opportunities to be creative and inspiring.
 I value finding joy in doing important work.
-Join my community of puzzle solvers by subscribing to [Parrot's Puzzles on Patreon](https://patreon.com/ParrotsPuzzles?utm_medium=unknown&utm_source=join_link&utm_campaign=creatorshare_creator&utm_content=copyLink)!
+Join my community of puzzle solvers by subscribing to <a href = "https://patreon.com/ParrotsPuzzles?utm_medium=unknown&utm_source=join_link&utm_campaign=creatorshare_creator&utm_content=copyLink">Parrot's Puzzles on Patreon</a>!

 </div>